Services for Students with Disabilities

 Housing Accommodations

 Housing Accommodations are explored by Housing's Health and Disability Coordinator.
-You may contact them about the accommodation process by calling (734) 764-7400 or emailing hsg-health-disability@umich.edu.
+You may contact them about the accommodation process by calling (734) 764-7400 or emailing [email protected].

 If you have a food allergy or require a special diet, M|Dining has registered dietitians who can provide you with the resources and information needed to make healthy food choices in the dining halls.
-For more information check out M|Dining's Allergies and Special Diets or contact them at eatsmart@umich.edu.
+For more information check out M|Dining's Allergies and Special Diets or contact them at [email protected].

 Testing Accommodations

 As with all reasonable accommodations, the purpose of testing accommodations is to ensure a student’s equitable opportunity to demonstrate knowledge of the course material being assessed.
+Testing accommodations are not a guarantee of improved performance, test completion, or a particular outcome.
+Rather it is presumed that the use of accommodations will enable the student with a disability to better demonstrate their knowledge or skill on exams and quizzes.